In case you’re wondering about the name, Sanyo’s latest venture in green public transport stands for Solar Vehicle, hence Solarve.

 In case of an overcast or rainy day, the Solarve packs enough storage batteries to keep things smooth for nine hours.

-Essentially a diesel-electric hybrid, Solarve was unveiled recently to commemorate the 100th anniversary of logistics company Ryobi who will operate the busses.
+Essentially a diesel-electric hybrid, Solarve was unveiled recently to commemorate the 100th anniversary of logistics company Ryobi who will operate the buses.
 Solarve is expected to be plying the commuter route by September 1 and it’s believed that the hybrid will soon be powered by green fuel alone.

 While it isn’t as cool as that massive highway-straddling bus concept from China, perhaps the recent economic straits of Japan can explain why Sanyo have settled for a humble hybrid.
+However, the Solarve’s practical design and innovative features make it a significant achievement in its own right.
+It serves as a model for future developments in green public transport, demonstrating that sustainable solutions can be both effective and economically viable.

 Via CrunchGear